Mawhadmd/Mawhadmd/README.md

-- 👋 Hello, and welcome to the profile of Mohammed Awad
+👋 Welcome to Mohammed Awad's Profile!

-- 👀 Mohammed has experience in Python, Flask, PHP, Java, Javascript and its branches [Node js, React, Express], Rest APIs, HTML, CSS....
+👀 I have hands-on experience in a range of technologies including Python, Flask, PHP, Java, JavaScript and its frameworks (Node.js, React, Express), REST APIs, HTML, and CSS.

-- 🌱 And of course, experience !== proficient...
+🌱 Proficient doesn’t mean perfect, and I’m always open to learning more!

-- 💞️ Always Available for internships and small projects...
+💼 Available for internships and small projects—let's build something great together!

-- 📫 How to reach me?
-Figure it out
+📫 How to reach me?
+Well, that’s part of the adventure—feel free to find out!

 <!---
 Mawhadmd/Mawhadmd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.